pkp/pkp-docs/admin-guide/en/deploy-users.md

 Google's [reCAPTCHA](https://www.google.com/recaptcha/) service can be enabled for the registration and login forms.
 This will reduce the number of bots that can sign up by requiring users to complete a task that is difficult for bots to perform during registration and login.

-You will need to [sign up](https://www.google.com/recaptcha/) for an account with Google to receive public and private keys.
-Then set the following options in `config.inc.php`.
+You will need to [sign up for a Google account](https://www.google.com/recaptcha/) to receive public and private keys.

+To enable reCAPTCHA, set the following options in `config.inc.php`.

 ```
 ;;;;;;;;;;;;;;;;;;;;